thaitype/kubricate-website/docs/v1/guide/why-kubricate.md

 - `kubricate generate` → compiles Stacks into clean YAML
 - `kubricate secret validate` → checks your secrets exist and match
-- `kubricate secret apply` → syncs secrets to your cluster, if needed
+- `kubricate secret apply` → syncs secrets to your secret provider, if needed

 You control the outputs, the flow, and the integration.
 No magic controllers.
 No surprises at runtime.